nmcwilli/axion-node/CONTRIBUTING.md

 # 🙏 Thank You

 Your time and contributions help improve Axion Node for everyone.
-We appreciate all efforts—big or small!
+We appreciate all efforts — big or small!
 We hope to ultimately create an easy to use social platform that can be deployed by everyone for personal or commercial use.